karfau/scor/README.md

 Contributions are welcome!

 - WIP: finish goals from above
-  - implement `createToWeightedMean`
-  - restrict type to only required fields for `setX` & `distributeWeights`?
+  - restrict type to only required fields for `setX`?
   - make sure all methods that throw return a union with `never`
-- allow setting `weight` as last argument of `getItemRange`
 - proof that test are working in each pushed commit/branch
 - create first tag
 - publish to `deno.land/x/`
 - post about it and get feedback
-- Add support for (weighted) sum
+- Add support for weighted sum?
-- Add support for more kind of averages
+- Add support for more kind of averages?
   - https://en.wikipedia.org/wiki/Average#Summary_of_types
   - https://en.wikipedia.org/wiki/Geometric_mean ?
   - https://en.wikipedia.org/wiki/Harmonic_mean ?